How to be optimistic when extreme bad luck (inevitably) hits

 Great by Choice is THE essential read for leaders in times like this.

 Jim Collins (Good to Great, Built to Last) and Morten Hansen (Great at Work) spent 9 years researching companies that thrived during global disruptive, chaotic, and extreme events.

-As we count down to Jim Collins: Good to Great - the powerful and exclusive live virtual events presented by The Growth Faculty, here are two short summaries of this timeless and uplifting book.
+As we count down to Jim Collins - Roadmap to Greatness an exclusive solo event presented by The Growth Faculty, here are two short summaries of this timeless and uplifting book.